-This series explores how at Sanctuary Computer, we’re building an empathetic technology company through hospitality learnings and thoughtful client experience.
+This post explores how at Sanctuary Computer, we’re building an empathetic technology company through hospitality learnings and thoughtful client experience.

 We run Sanctuary Computer more like a Restaurant than a Development Shop.
 We carefully curate every aspect of the client experience, down to our comfortable email style, non-technical change logs and friendly metaphors.

 Of course, we’re super passionate about open source, and for that reason, we want to talk openly about our style of business, and hopefully learn from the response of our community.